 A two-wheeler with a four-wheeler feel

-A shortcut along the eastern coast of Iceland that is fairly manageable even with a small car.
-Folaldafoss (easily accessible) and Hænubrekkufoss are located here.
+A shortcut along Iceland’s east coast that is quite manageable in a small car.
+There are Folaldafoss (easily accessible) and Hænubrekkufoss.

-A turnoff along road 953 on the east coast, where you can find Klifbrekkufossar, Prestagilsfoss, and a shipwreck in Mjóifjörður.
-A road leads to the village of Brekka (Brekkuþorp), and you can continue further east to Dalatangaviti eldri.
+A detour along road 953 on the east coast, where highlights include Klifbrekkufossar, Prestagilsfoss, and a shipwreck in Mjóifjörður.
+To the village of Brekka (Brekkuþorp) leads a numbered road, and you can continue further east all the way to Dalatangaviti eldri.

 Kerlingardalsvegur 214

-A gravel road along the south coast near the town of Vík í Mýrdal takes you deep into the highlands to the Þakgil canyon.
-The 16-kilometer drive already feels like true Icelandic highlands, usually accessible only to 4×4 vehicles.
+An unpaved road along the south coast near the town of Vík í Mýrdal takes you deep into the true highlands at Þakgil canyon.
+These 16 kilometres come closer to a genuine Icelandic highland experience than almost anything else accessible without a 4×4.

 Gjáin and Þjórsárdalur

-I won’t lie—Gjáin is my favorite place in Iceland.
-To reach it with a 2WD car, drive from the south to Stöng í Þjórsárdal, and from there it is about a 15-minute walk to Gjáin.
+I won’t lie — Gjáin is my favourite place in Iceland.
+To get here in a 2WD car, approach from the south towards Stöng í Þjórsárdal — from there it’s only about 15 minutes on foot to Gjáin.

 Hatta

-Hatta is a viewpoint you cannot reach by car—you must hike from the church in Vík í Mýrdal.
-First comes a steep climb, and then untouched highland wilderness.
+Hatta is a viewpoint you can’t reach by car — you must walk from the church in Vík í Mýrdal.
+A steep climb awaits you first, followed by untamed highland wilderness.

 Þríhyrningur

 Þríhyrningur is a mountain near the town of Hvolsvöllur.
-You can drive to the end of Vatnsdalur road and hike up the hill—the views already feel like true Icelandic highlands.
+You can drive to the end of the Vatnsdalur road and set off up this hill — the views from the top already carry the feel of Iceland’s true interior.

 Möðrudalur / Fjalladýrð

-Möðrudalur / Fjalladýrð is a beautiful spot in the north, easily accessible about 8 km from the Ring Road via road 901.
-There is a farm, campsite, peace, goats, dogs, Arctic foxes, and sometimes other animals.
+Möðrudalur / Fjalladýrð is a lovely spot in the north, easily reached about 8 km from the Ring Road along road 901.
+There’s a farm, a campsite, peace and quiet, goats, dogs, arctic foxes, and occasionally other animals.

 Gullfoss from the other side

-99.9% of visitors approach Gullfoss from the west side—large parking lots, restaurants, and facilities.
-But you can also reach it from the east.
-From road 30, turn north onto road 349 and drive to a small parking area.
-From there, walk to the viewpoint on the eastern bank of Gullfoss.
+99.9% of people head to Gullfoss from the west — there are two huge car parks, a restaurant, and all the facilities.
+But you can also approach Gullfoss from the east.
+From road 30, turn north onto road 349 and drive to a small car park.
+From there, head to the viewpoint of Gullfoss from the eastern bank.

 Glymur

-The parking area for Glymur is easily accessible by any car.
-The hike to the waterfall feels like stepping into Icelandic highlands.
+The car park at Glymur is easily reached in any car.
+The hike to the waterfall will feel almost like being in Iceland’s highland interior.

 Seljavallalaug

-Seltún Krýsuvík is a geothermal area on the Reykjanes peninsula with bubbling mud pools and sulfur steam vents.
+Seltun Krýsuvík — a geothermal area on the Reykjanes Peninsula with bubbling mud pools and sulphurous fumes.

 Ásbyrgi